 Making the Most with What You Have

 Part of that strict budget was limiting my grocery budget to $40/week for myself and my daughter.
 I had to be very creative planning meals that would stay within our budget.
-I also utilized (and continue to use) coupons, store sales, samples, and some creative ways to make extra money.
+I also utilized (and continue to use) coupons, store sales, samples, and do side-hustles to make extra money.
 I also love making cleaning and personal care items from scratch rather than shelling out big bucks at the store.
 You can find all of those recipes here.

 I’ll teach you how to stock your pantry of dry goods and spices that will allow you to be creative in the kitchen whether you are on a tight budget or not.
 We will eat fabulously well on any budget.